dogmadb/dogmadb.github.io/md/getting-started.en.md

 The `set` clause is only run when the statement accesses one object, that is, this has a `where` clause.
 And besides, only a counter field can be indicated.

-## Important aspects of the conditions
+## Important aspects about the conditions

 The key-value databases are very easy to implement, compared with other types of databases.
 And it so, due to their operations are simple.